-[See English Learners on page 66 and Special Programs on page 99.]
+[See English Learners and Special Program.]

 A Student with Physical or Mental Impairments Protected under Section 504

 A student with a physical or mental impairment that substantially limits a major life activity, as defined by law-and who does not otherwise qualify for special education services-may qualify for protections under Section 504 of the Rehabilitation Act.